ChanduPulluru/AI_PoweredSocialMediaContentAutomation/README.md

 -Linkedin module for 1 st branch
 -facebook page module for 2 st branch
 -telegram bot module for 3 st branch
+6)after connecting all these just save scenario and run it and the content will be posted at same time in all three.